ldderrick/ldderrick/README.md

 ## Hi there 👋

-I like learning new technologies and currently working on building streaming data pipelines. 🕺🏽
+I like learning new technologies for data engineering and GIS. 🕺🏽

 **I love working with**